Ideki/UIPlayNiceExample/README.md

 **UIPlayNice** is a mod I created, and maintain, to help with the main issue Starfield has with UI mods.

-At the moment the game can only have 1 UI mod modify each of the game menus.

-If more than multiple mods tries to modify the same menu, only 1 of them will succeed, forcing players to choose which mod they can have instead of having them all.
 ## MODS
 The following mods work with UIPlayNice:
 - [Starfield Compendium](https://creations.bethesda.net/en/starfield/details/2fccc6a3-0368-4b40-bbd4-6a1551d44e41/Starfield_Compendium)